5G Home Broadband deals

 Who offers 5G mobile broadband, and is it right for me?

-At the time of writing only Both EE and Vodafone currently offers 5G mobile broadband packages.
+At the time of writing EE, Vodafone, and O2 currently offer 5G mobile broadband packages.

 Such 5G mobile broadband devices don’t need to plug into a power point, and they aren’t designed to remain in a stationary position in your home.
 Rather they are compact, battery powered devices intended to give you a strong 5G connection whilst out and about.